Crook and Ladder: Viewing figures

-Critical reception
+Critical response

 Robert Canning of IGN gave the episode a "Great" rating of 8 out of 10.
 He said the "delightful" show was a return to form, and praised its "great pacing, fun character interactions and laugh-out-loud moments".
 He noted that "the story was told with several fantastic, almost stream-of-consciousness segues that smartly linked comedic segment to comedic segment", resulting in the removal of "unnecessary and unfunny filler" - a problem that often "plagued recent episodes".
 He said that Marge hadn't been the focus of many episodes at that time, so her importance to this episode was a welcome development.
 He concluded his review by saying "This was a fun, well-crafted episode that had plenty of great laughs...It's been a while since a single episode could offer up such a list of memorable moments.
-‘Crook and Ladder’ might just be one of those Simpsons episodes that never gets old."
+'Crook and Ladder' might just be one of those Simpsons episodes that never gets old."

+Adam Finley of TV Squad said the episode was "one of the funniest episodes I had seen in a long time" and rated it a 6 out of 7.
+However, he thought the humor distracted from the emotional arc of the episode.

+Colin Jacobson of DVD Movie Guide said the episode had a "thin premise", but the jokes made it a "positive program."

+On Four Finger Discount, Guy Davis and Brendan Dando wanted the episode to have a more "fleshed out idea."
+They thought that too much time was wasted before Homer becomes a firefighter and that the kids should have seen Homer stealing sooner to have more time dealing with the conflict.

+Awards and nominations

+In 2008, the episode won the Prism Award, which honors films and television shows for accurate depictions of mental health and substance abuse issues, for Best Comedy Series Episode.